"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Please note - this trial is no longer recruiting patients.
 We hope to add results when they are available.

-This trial is looking at a drug called cetuximab alongside radiotherapy and different types of chemotherapy for bladder cancer that has grown into the muscle layer (invasive bladder cancer).
+This trial is looking at a drug called cetuximab alongside radiotherapy and chemotherapy for bladder cancer that has grown into the muscle layer (invasive bladder cancer).
 This trial is supported by Cancer Research UK.

 More about this trial

 If bladder cancer has grown into the muscle layer of the bladder wall, doctors can treat it with radiotherapy.
 We know from research that having chemotherapy at the same time as radiotherapy reduces the risk of the cancer coming back.
 Having chemotherapy before radiotherapy can also help.

 Researchers now want to see if having a drug called cetuximab at the same time as radiotherapy and chemotherapy can further improve treatment.
 Cetuximab is a type of biological therapy called a monoclonal antibody.

 The trial is in 2 parts.
 In part 1, the researchers look at chemotherapy alongside cetuximab and radiotherapy.
 In part 2, they look at just this treatment in a larger number of people to see if it reduces the risk of bladder cancer coming back.

 The people taking part may have already had some chemotherapy to shrink their cancer before having radiotherapy.
 The aim of the study is to find out more about the best way to treat people with muscle invasive bladder cancer.